Teresa Albor in the Addictions Department

 More information about Teresa’s work can be found on her website.

-Dr Sally Marlow is a Public Engagement Fellow based in the Department of Addictions at King’s, where she is responsible for initiating, developing and delivering media and public engagement initiatives, and artistic collaborations, to support the strategic direction of the Additions Department, and the Institute of Psychiatry, Psychology and Neuroscience and King’s College London more widely.
+Dr Sally Marlow is a Public Engagement Fellow based in the Addictions Department at King’s, where she is responsible for initiating, developing and delivering media and public engagement initiatives, and artistic collaborations, to support the strategic direction of the Additions Department, and the Institute of Psychiatry, Psychology and Neuroscience and King’s College London more widely.
 She is also a BBC Broadcaster, and has developed and presented several documentaries for BBC Radio 3, Radio 4 and the World Service, and has appeared as a commentator for numerous BBC television and radio programmes.
 She works as an advisor on several BBC documentary and drama shows, and is Associate Editor for Culture at The Psychologist.

 Sally has a research portfolio, and her interests include addiction and its links to mental health, particularly in women; mental health issues in children and adolescents; and how the arts can contribute to addiction and mental health in innovative ways.
 More information about Sally’s research can be found here.